hbrahi1/angelvoice/README.md

    - Set Source to "GitHub Actions" (not Branch).
 3. Automatic runs on push:
    - The workflow is configured to run on any push to any branch.
-   - Deployment to Pages happens only when pushing to the `main` branch (you can change this in `.github/workflows/deploy.yml`).
+   - Deployment to Pages happens on every push (latest push wins).
+If you prefer deploying only from a specific branch, update `.github/workflows/deploy.yml` accordingly.
 4. To trigger a deployment now:
    - Push a commit to `main`, or
    - Manually run the workflow: Actions → "Deploy to GitHub Pages" → Run workflow.